 There are no easements located on either of the proposed parcels.
-Individual driveway access to each parcel will be from existing County-maintained roadways, either Barney Avenue or Camino a los Cerros.
-All necessary utilities, required for development, exist within the above roadway right-of-ways.
+Individual driveway access to each parcel will be from existing County-maintained roadways.
+All necessary utilities, required for development, exist within the above roadway right-of-way.
 Thus, no utility easements are required.
-The County Department of Public Works will not require existing utilities to be "stubbed" out from the main trunk lines in the street to the property line prior to recordation of the Parcel Map.
-Therefore, future improvements and development will not conflict with existing easements as none exists on the proposed parcels.
+Future improvements and development will not conflict with existing easements as none exist on the proposed parcels.